Pierre Sprey: Defense analyst and commentator

-Criticism of the F-35

-Sprey was a frequent critic of the Lockheed Martin F-35 Lightning II program.
-He asserted falsely, paralleling his earlier claims about the F-15, that despite its high cost, the F-35 is less agile than the F-16.
-Sprey argued that compared to the F-16 or A-10 (in both of whose operational roles it is marketed to operate), the F-35 was overweight and dangerous, stating "It's as if Detroit suddenly put out a car with lighter fluid in the radiator and gasoline in the hydraulic brake lines: that's how unsafe this plane is..." and "full of bugs".

-He claimed that the F-35 is a poor replacement for the A-10 in the close air support (CAS) role, alleging it flies too fast for pilots to spot targets by eye and lacks maneuverability at low speeds, lacks the necessary radios, cannot survive small arms fire (or anti-aircraft guns), and has poor loiter time.
+Paralleling his earlier critiques of the F-15 and F-16, Sprey was a frequent critic of the F-35 Joint Strike Fighter program.
+He asserted the F-35 was too costly and complicated to replace the F-16 and A-10, particularly the latter's role in close air support (CAS).
 Sprey claimed that close air support should be the Air Force's most important mission and that the USAF has been trying to retire the A-10 for years simply because it does not want the CAS mission.

-Sprey was interviewed about his views of the F-35 multiple times: by the popular press, on the politics and policy news network C-SPAN, and at a meeting of the activist group "Stop the F-35".
+Though many of his claims about modern air combat have received pushback from other commentators and air force pilots.
+Sprey was interviewed about his views of the F-35 multiple times: by the popular press, on the politics and policy news network C-SPAN, at a meeting of the activist group "Stop the F-35", and on Russian state media.
 He also appeared on a podcast hosted by Aviation Week where he debated a retired US Marine Corps combat pilot and instructor at the United States Navy Strike Fighter Tactics Instructor program ("TOPGUN") who had piloted both the F-35B and the F-22 Raptor.

 Record production

 Sprey recorded music through his own label, Mapleshade Records, and sold high-end audiophile equipment.
 His recording with the Addicts Rehabilitation Center (ARC) Choir singing "Walk With Me" appears in Kanye West's 2004 hit "Jesus Walks".
 Sprey said he earned enough royalties from the West song "to support 30 of my money-losing jazz albums."
+Sprey claimed his recording techniques aimed to record in a way that physically mimicked what would be heard by a person listening in an ideal location and having little manipulation of the recorded signals.